Kitengela Hot Glass.

-This is the coloured windows used to make pictorial glasses it could be design house windows and other items.
-It can also be moulded into desired shapes or even sculptured animal-like.
+These are the colored windows used to make pictorial glasses it could be designed as house windows and other items.
+It can also be molded into desired shapes or even sculptured animal-like.

-Fusing is melting the glass to around 800 degree Celsius, these are different glasses of different shapes and colours, the glass melts to a certain way it is moldable and permanently get connected to the other glasses.
-While Slumping is the melting of glass to melting point and putting the class to the desired shapes.
+The fusing is melting the glass to around 800 degrees Celsius, these are different glasses of different shapes and colors, the glass melts to a certain way it is moldable and permanently gets connected to the other glasses.
+While Slumping is the melting of glass to the melting point and putting the class to the desired shapes.

 Activities at Kitengela Hot Glass.

 Though we did not manage to do all the activities I got all the information about each activity you could be interested in.

 The precarious bridge.

 After we were taken around the workshop and shown what I just explained above it was time to shake that adrenaline.